 She concludes, not exactly helpfully, with: ‘For anyone who is reading this and is a smoker, I urge you to seek help and push yourself to try and quit.
 It is not easy.’

 In similar vein, we can find a publication of an organisation called the Smokfree Action Coalition (which, they say, is ‘facilitated’ by ASH) called ‘Roadmap to a Smokefree 2030’.
-I’m always sceptical of anything that charactises itself in this way, like a roadmap to peace in the middle east; it means there is no peace.
+I’m always sceptical of anything that charactises itself in this way, like a roadmap to peace in the middle east.
+It means there is no peace.

-By smokefree (a neologism) they don’t mean smoke-free; they mean a smoking prevalence in Britain by 2030 of 5 per cent.
-There are 54.5 million people in the UK aged 15 and upwards, so if the 5 per cent target is reached in ten years’ time, there will still be 2.8 million smokers—hardly a smoke-free country with one in twenty people smoking.
+By smokefree (a neologism) they don’t mean smoke-free: they mean a smoking prevalence in Britain by 2030 of 5 per cent.
+There are 54.5 million people in the UK aged 15 and upwards, so if the 5 per cent target is reached in ten years’ time, there will still be 2.8 million smokers – hardly a smoke-free country with one in twenty people smoking.

 The document says the target will be ‘extremely challenging’.
 Why not just say it will be challenging, or that is will be difficult to achieve?